 How does CHOICE choose which clothes dryers to test?

 Why do we choose one clothes dryer over another?
-There are a number of reasons, but our priority is to test what you'll see in the stores, which means we tend to focus on the big brand models.
+There are a number of factors, but our priority is to test what you'll see in the stores, which means we tend to focus on the big brand models.

 How does CHOICE test clothes dryers?

-We use set loads of cotton materials that are specified in the Australian and International Standards for testing clothes dryers – these are made up of bed sheets, small towels and pillow cases.
+We use set loads of cotton materials that are specified in the Australian and international standards for testing clothes dryers – these are made up of bed sheets, small towels and pillow cases.

-We normally use a dry 3.5kg load (which gets a lot heavier when wet to 90% moisture content), which mirrors our washer method as well.
+For example, we don't test the dryers with a full load of laundry, because we've discovered that generally consumers don't dry full loads.
+Instead we use a dry 3.5kg load (which gets a lot heavier when wet to 90% moisture content), which mirrors our washer method as well.

 Test criteria explained

-- Energy efficiency (60%)
+- Energy efficiency (50%)

 - Drying time (40%)